WalletHub, Financial Company

 For either option, it’s good to know what you’re getting into so you can maximize the pros and dodge the cons.

-Cash advance.
-A cash advance lets you use your credit card like it’s a debit card and take money out of an ATM.
+A cash advance lets you use your credit card like it’s a debit card and get cash at an ATM or a bank branch.
+This can also be done using a special check.
 But there’s a huge catch.
 First, you’re going to have to pay a fee, often 3-5% of the amount you take out.
 And then on top of that, the credit card company immediately starts charging you interest on both the balance and the fee, at a rate usually above 20%.
 That interest compounds daily, too, meaning interest applies each day to your principal balance and any unpaid interest and fees from previous days.
 In other words, cash advances are expensive.

 To do a cash advance, you’ll either need to call the number on the back of your card to set up your PIN (which will make the card usable at an ATM), or go to a bank location associated with your credit card company and ask the teller in person, with your valid photo ID.
 You can also request credit access checks from your card issuer, which operate like normal checks except the funds come out of your credit line.